 Selling More 6-Packs?

-What I think the most likely scenario though (or possibly simply a combination of all of these three) is that the change has to do with selling more 6-pack boxes over 4-pack boxes of cookies.
+Another likely scenario (or possibly a combination of all of these reasons) is that the change has to do with selling more 6-pack boxes over 4-pack boxes of cookies.

-So, prior to the change, if Crumbl released 4 flavors (plus the staples of Milk Chocolate Chip and Classic Pink Sugar), many fans would likely just grab a 4-pack box with all the fresh weekly flavors.
-After all, the staple flavors would be there the following week too, right?
+Prior to the change, if Crumbl released 4 flavors (plus the staples of Milk Chocolate Chip and Classic Pink Sugar), many fans would purchase a 4-pack box with all the fresh weekly flavors.
+After all, most Crumbl fans would have tried the Milk Chocolate Chip and Pink Sugar Cookies already.
+Plus, they’d be there the following week too, right?

 But, with a flavor rotation of five flavors and only one staple cookie?
-Well, if you wanted to try each fresh flavor, it makes the most sense to grab a 6-pack box and either add a Milk Chocolate Chip Cookie (the only weekly staple cookie remaining) or a duplicate of a favorite flavor on that week’s menu.
+Well, if you wanted to try each fresh flavor, it makes the most sense to grab a 6-pack box and either add a Milk Chocolate Chip Cookie (or the new every-other-week alternative of Semi Sweet Chocolate Chunk) or a duplicate of a favorite flavor on that week’s menu.

-This is what I find most plausible.
-Now, this situation benefits Crumbl of course, but it also benefits us fans.
-Now, we can almost always anticipate 5 fresh rotating flavors (usually at least one that is brand new) with each weekly menu.
+Now, this situation benefits Crumbl of course, but it also benefits Crumbl fans.
+Now, cookie fans anticipate five fresh rotating flavors (usually at least one that is totally brand new) with each weekly menu.
 This means that favorites come around a bit more frequently and each weekly menu is even more exciting.

 When Will Classic Pink Sugar Come Back?

-Funnily enough, as I was just about ready to publish this post, the Classic Pink Sugar Cookie finally made a reappearance!
+Funnily enough, as I was just about ready to publish this post for the very first time, the Classic Pink Sugar Cookie finally made its first reappearance!
 The cookie appeared on the flavor menu for the week of August 28, 2022.
 So it took around four months to reappear.

 My expectation is that the cookie will return to the menu roughly every four to six months.
-This still isn’t all that frequent, so like Crumbl suggested, purchase several and freeze them…or, make your own Copycat Pink Sugar Cookies when the craving strikes!
+This still isn’t all that frequent, so if it’s one of your favs, try Crumbl’s suggestion of purchasing several and freezing them or try baking your own Copycat Pink Sugar Cookies when the craving strikes!

 What Are Your Thoughts?